Type 1 diabetes: Epidemiology

 In 2006, type 1 diabetes affected 440,000 children under 14 years of age and was the primary cause of diabetes in those less than 15 years of age.

 Rates vary widely by country and region.
-Incidence is highest in Scandinavia, at 30–60 new cases per 100,000 children per year, intermediate in the U.S. and Southern Europe at 10–20 cases per 100,000 per year, and lowest in China, much of Asia, and South America at 1–3 cases per 100,000 per year.
+The incidence is highest in Scandinavia, at 30–60 new cases per 100,000 children per year, intermediate in the U.S. and Southern Europe at 10–20 cases per 100,000 per year, and lowest in China, much of Asia, and South America at 1–3 cases per 100,000 per year.

 In the United States, type 1 and 2 diabetes affected about 208,000 youths under the age of 20 in 2015.
 Over 18,000 youths are diagnosed with Type 1 diabetes every year.
-Every year about 234,051 Americans die due to diabetes (type I or II) or diabetes-related complications, with 69,071 having it as the primary cause of death.
+Every year, about 234,051 Americans die due to diabetes (type I or II) or diabetes-related complications, with 69,071 having it as the primary cause of death.

-In Australia, about one million people have been diagnosed with diabetes and of this figure 130,000 people have been diagnosed with type 1 diabetes.
+In Australia, about one million people have been diagnosed with diabetes, and of this figure, 130,000 people have been diagnosed with type 1 diabetes.
 Australia ranks 6th-highest in the world with children under 14 years of age.
 Between 2000 and 2013, 31,895 new cases were established, with 2,323 in 2013, a rate of 10–13 cases per 100,00 people each year.
 Aboriginals and Torres Strait Islander people are less affected.

 Since the 1950s, the incidence of type 1 diabetes has been gradually increasing across the world by an average 3–4% per year.
 The increase is more pronounced in countries that began with a lower incidence of type 1 diabetes.
+A single 2023 study suggested a relationship between COVID-19 infection and the incidence of type 1 diabetes in children; confirmatory studies have not appeared to date.

+Type 1 diabetes in youth

+Type 1 diabetes, also known as "juvenile-onset" diabetes is increasing in children and adolescents under the age of 15.
+Type 1 diabetes is an autoimmune disease where the body attacks the beta-cells produced by the pancreas; therefore, causing the body to have insulin deficiency.
+The number of diagnoses is increasing all around the world.